A 16-bit classic gets updated!

 Top Of The Pops!

-I've just been contacted by Robin, of Robberie who are an acoustic indie group.
-Their latest record is all about retro gaming and features numerous devices like the Atari ST and ZX Spectrum.
-In fact, an Atari ST even played a role in the production using VideoMaster and this alone is mind-blowing.
-I was extremely fascinated by the ST's role in the production so he kindly sent information and pictures...
-Clickety-click to visit the Robberie website!
+I've just been contacted by Robin, of Robberie, an acoustic indie group.
+Their latest record is about retro gaming and features numerous devices like the Atari ST and ZX Spectrum.
+In fact, an Atari ST even played a role in the production using VideoMaster and this alone is very cool.
+I was extremely fascinated by their ST's role in the production so he kindly sent pictures of his setup that went into making the video.

 There are some other Atari relics in the video.
 There are some shots of Roadblasters on my Lynx, which is modded with the brilliant replacement LCD colour screen.
 The shot of Pong is I'm afraid not original hardware but comes from an Atari classic tv games joystick.